mjtiv/gene_intel_miner/README.md

 ---

 ## Usage
-1. Drop this file in ChatGPT.
+1. Drop this file into ChatGPT.
 2. Type the following command:
 ```
 Parse this .aix file and run it live — prompt me for inputs, fetch the data, and then format the full results.